LRombaut/hiking_oracle/README.md

 I performed prior predictive simulation to assess the suitability of priors, aiming for weakly informative priors that capture the relative magnitude of plausible intercepts and effect sizes, with priors for effect sizes centred on 0.

-I sampled from the posterior distribution of model parameters using the Hamiltonian Monte Carlo method implemented by Stan.
-I used the rethinking package in R as an interface to write, execute, and analyse the output of Stan model code.
+I sampled from the posterior distribution of model parameters using the Hamiltonian Monte Carlo method implemented by Stan (1).
+I used the rethinking package in R (3) as an interface to write, execute, and analyse the output of Stan model code.
 To check for convergence and to diagnose any issues I ran 4 parallel chains and inspected their trace and rank plots, as well as the R hat and effective sample sizes for all model parameters.

 To identify potential model misspecification I computed pointwise PSIS scores and examined data points with Pareto k values >0.5.
-For model selection and complexity control I used the 'widely applicable information criterion' or WAIC.
+For model selection and complexity control I used the 'widely applicable information criterion' or WAIC (4).

 I visually inspected posterior distributions for all parameters and made comparisons to their priors.
 I also performed posterior predictive simulation in comparison with the observed data as a final model check.